rishiraj-rana/electron-weather/cheat-sheets/6-packaging-extensions.md

 **Step Four**: Add each image to the Icons directory.

-**Step Five**: Replace the previous build script in your package.json to account for builds with different icons with the scripts below.
+**Step Five**: Add a build script to your package.json, beginning on line 9, to account for builds with different icons with the scripts below.
 In the example below, the app name is electron-app, and the icon name is unicorn.
 You can change that to match your own app and icon name.
 ```
 "build-darwin"  : "electron-packager . electron-app --platform=darwin --icon Icons/unicorn.icns --overwrite",
 "build-mas"     : "electron-packager . electron-app --platform=mas --icon Icons/unicorn.icns --overwrite",